Broker Credit Score Red Flags (2026)

 Every broker is required to maintain a $75,000 surety bond filed with FMCSA.
 This bond is your last-resort recovery mechanism if the broker does not pay.
 If the bond section on SAFER shows “None” or is blank, the broker is out of compliance.

 What to do: Do not haul.
 A broker without a bond has no financial backstop.
 If they go under, you have no bond to file a claim against.
-For more on this, see our broker bond claims guide.
+For more on this, see our broker bond claims guide and our Broker Financial Responsibility Rule guide on how FMCSA is tightening the $75,000 bond requirement in 2026.

 Yellow Flag: Authority Under 6 Months Old